hashicorp/terraform-k8s/README.md

 The Terraform Cloud Operator for Kubernetes provides first-class integration between [Kubernetes](https://kubernetes.io/) and [Terraform Cloud](https://www.hashicorp.com/products/terraform/editions/cloud/) by extending the Kubernetes control plane to enable lifecycle management of cloud and on-prem infrastructure through [Kubernetes manifests](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/) by using kubectl, Terraform, Gitops tools, or any other tool that allows you to manage Kubernetes [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

-TFCOK provides a unified way to manage Kubernetes application and its infrastructure dependencies through a single Kubernetes [CustomResourceDefition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (CRD).
+TFCOK provides a unified way to manage a Kubernetes application and its infrastructure dependencies through a single Kubernetes [CustomResourceDefition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (CRD).
 After the infrastructure dependencies are created, pertinent information such as endpoints and credentials are returned from Terraform Cloud to Kubernetes.

 ## Use Case
   * **Manage the lifecycle of cloud and on-prem infrastructure through a single Kubernetes custom resource**